 NOTE: Permissions are still configured on custom folders.
-It may be difficult to access custom folders with no permissions configured on the root folder, but do not assume that it is impossible to do so.
+It can be difficult to access custom folders with no permissions configured on the root folder, but do not assume that it is impossible to do so.

 This setting directs MNE to limit permissions on the root folder to the Folder Visible right.
-The Folder Visible right grants users the right to view properties of the folder as well as inspect the folder for subfolders that the user may have access to.
+The Folder Visible right grants users the right to view properties of the folder as well as inspect the folder for subfolders that the user can access.
 Users who have read access to content of any sort in Notes are migrated to the root folder in Exchange with the Folder Visible right.

-With permissions granted on the root folder, users are able to access content by adding the mailbox to their Outlook profile, which allows the root of the mailbox to be listed on the Outlook Folder Pane.
-This makes it much easier to explore the content of the mailbox, enabling users to access more folders than just the well-known folders.
+With permissions granted on the root folder, users can access content by adding the mailbox to their Outlook profile, which allows the root of the mailbox to be listed on the Outlook Folder Pane.
+This makes it easier to explore the content of the mailbox, enabling users to access more folders than the well-known folders.